 'Gender' is one of the restless concepts in our everyday life.
 We talk about gender role, worry about gender gap, question whether our ideas are not gender-biased or gender specific while face such challenging terms as gender-bending, gender-blending, gender-reversed or gender equality.
 What is 'gender'?
 Who or what defines our 'gender'?
 And, why do we care so much about how to correctly behave like a 'man' or a 'woman'?
 Gender is one of the basic principles of social life, and it takes different forms in different cultures and societies.
 This course is an introduction to the anthropology of gender.
-We will explore through a historical, political and socio-cultural context.
-It aims to introduce students to issues revolving around gender through selected contemporary socio-cultural cases from around the world.
-Some cases show contrasting views while some merely showing how culture uniquely nurtures gender under the waves of economic development, globalization and advanced mass communication.
+We will explore through themes, such as nature, kinship, family and kinship, politics, media and contemporary modern social context.
+It aims to introduce students to issues revolving around gender through selected cross-cultural cases from around the world.
+Some cases show contrasting views while some merely showing how culture uniquely nurtures gender under the waves of economic development, globalization, and advanced mass communication.